Advertisement

 You Know The Mediterranean Diet Is Great For Heart Health: It Might Help Sleep, Too

 The Mediterranean diet continues to be one of the most well-studied, highly recommended eating patterns for long-term health.
-It has been shown to ward off inflammation and disease, provide a structure for balanced nutrition, and contribute to the longevity of people around the globe
+It has been shown to ward off inflammation and disease, provide a structure for balanced nutrition, and contribute to the longevity of people around the globe.

 Now, science is looking into how the Mediterranean diet might help us sleep—specifically, how it might help us increase our dietary intake of melatonin.

-The Mediterranean diet does it again.
+The Mediterranean diet does it again

-The authors of a new systematic review1 published in the National Library of Medicine sought to take a closer look at the relationship between the Mediterranean diet and melatonin production.
+The authors of a systematic review1 published in the National Library of Medicine sought to take a closer look at the relationship between the Mediterranean diet and melatonin production.

 While you might recognize the word melatonin as a popular sleep supplement, the body actually produces this hormone on its own with the help of environmental cues like darkness, making it easier to fall asleep.